-Wireless charging was truly everywhere at CES in 2019.
+Wireless charging was truly everywhere at CES (Consumer Electronics Show) in 2019.
 The flagship event for consumer electronics highlighted the growth of the wireless charging market over the last year, but also left people excitedly asking questions, wanting to find out more about the future of the industry, standards, and the difference between near-field and far-field wireless charging technology.

 Far-field wireless charging enables wireless power transfer at a distance of ten feet or more, and this is what tends to get people really excited.
-At this point however, the technology cannot deliver the power required to charge a mobile device, and is used to charge low powered IoT sensor networks.
-It’s clear though from CES that far field technology is developing fast.
+At this point, however, the technology cannot deliver the power required to charge a mobile device, and is used to charge low powered IoT sensor networks.
+It’s clear though from CES that far-field technology is developing fast.

-“This is good news for us, and for our clients, as the Chargifi platform has been built, along with our IP, with far field wireless charging in mind and we will look to support it commercially once the technology becomes standardised and embedded in end devices.”
+“This is good news for us, and for our clients, as the Chargifi platform has been built, along with our IP, with far-field wireless charging in mind and we will look to support it commercially once the technology becomes standardized and embedded in end devices.”

 At Chargifi, we are the ‘platform for power’ and can support any means of wireless power transfer.
 We are able to work with the hardware that is delivering power to your device.
 Chargifi’s cloud-based software, embedded in enterprise-grade wireless charging hardware, provides brands and systems integrators with a best-in-class solution for scaling the soon-to-be ubiquitous experience.

 At the heart of this solution are the smart management, monitoring and monetization of data from mass deployments to help our clients drive better user experiences and new revenue opportunities.

 Download our guide that reveals key reasons how wireless charging can make a difference to your business, while enabling a safe, touchless environment.
 Sign up for our newsletter to get your copy now!